-Every year (since the mid-2000s) I would install some version of Linux on one of my spare PCs just to try it out.
-In the early
+Every year (since the mid-2000s) I would install some version of Linux on spare computer hardware just to try it out.
+In the

 ecosystem).
 I had also played with Debian

-Linux has been the plaything of academia for a decades now which means it is much more feature-rich
+Linux has been the plaything of academia for a decades which means it is much more

 if you decide to enter the

 Linux world without a paid-up annual support contract then be prepared to support yourself

 self-help blogs are full of people "repeating the same mistakes" or "giving the same bad advice".
 Many do not appear to me to be